 In preparation for the final season of Game of Thrones, which begins on April 14 at 9 pm, Times photo editor Gabrielle Mannino and I, in tandem with culinary Maester Colton Gilpin, put together a fearsome meal worthy of the great hall feast at Winterfell, Dragonstone, or King’s Landing.
 All recipes we used are simple and traditional ones or ones we borrowed from sources online and added our own twist to.

 To begin our culinary song of ice and fire, we crafted a brew of mulled wine by heating together a dark cabernet sauvignon with apple cider, cinnamon sticks, honey.
 We threw in a couple orange peels to bring out the zesty flavor for a sweet and smooth mulled wine that one could find in Cersei Lannister’s chalice.

-Once wine has been served, and all were seated on our iron thrones, the meal begins with “Arya’s Oysters” which we couldn’t go out and harvest ourselves.
+Once wine was been served, and all were seated on our iron thrones, our meal began with “Arya’s Oysters” which we couldn’t go out and harvest ourselves.
 We did, however, save face and purchased them at Net Result on Beach Road.
 Combine some red wine vinegar and shallot for an easy mignonette, or a little hot sauce for an added kick.